WillowJs/documentation/README.md

 # Examples

-For examples of different components that have been built with Willow check out the [examples repository]();
+For examples of different components that have been built with Willow check out the [examples repository](https://github.com/WillowJs/examples);

 # Outstanding questions

 - How do we store data consistently among components that might use different databases?
+We don't want to use 4 different external components that all use a different data store.
+Ideally each component would integrate with the data store that we are using for the application.
+Alternatively we could force postgres on everyone, force use of knex, or handle all storage at the application level through an event system (flux-like architecture).
 - If two different components both use the same npm module on the client how do we only include that module once as opposed to once for each component that is using it?

 # Solved questions